danielszeto/Tunely/README.md

 # Tunely
-A front-end app thatto displays a list of music albums.
+A front-end app that displays a list of music albums.